 - facilitate communication among the membership and among the regional Shintaido organizations.

-- write and ensures annual membership letter is distributed to membership by March 1 each year.
+- ensures an annual membership letter is distributed to membership.

 The SoA Membership Secretary is appointed by the Board of Directors for a two-year term.
 The secretary: